jacksonj04/dxw-worksim/README.md

 From now on, you can start the site with `docker-compose up -d`, and stop it with `docker-compose down`.
 You won't need to run the setup script again.

+## Development

+This repo also contains a template for a class-based plugin with unit tests, that you can expand on if you'd like to.
+See the plugin's [README](/wp-content/plugins/plugin-template/README.md) for more info.